keu/docs/software/third-party-ingress-controllers.md

     tag: stable
 ```

-If you use a Nginx, Traefik or Contour ingress controller, you need to configure additional values in your chart.
+If you use an Nginx, Traefik or Contour ingress controller, you need to configure additional values in your chart.
 For more information, read the following subsections.

-### Required configuration for ingress-nginx
+### Required configuration for nginx

-If you're using a nginx ingress controller, add the following configuration to your `config.yaml` file:
+If you're using an nginx ingress controller, add the following configuration to your `config.yaml` file:

 ```yaml
 global: